Research the Market

-Your motor trade policy may also impose restrictions on the amount of vehicles you can store at one address.
+Your motor trade policy may also impose restrictions on the number of vehicles you can store at one address.

 Getting Motor Trade Insurance and Trade Plates

 You will need to get motor trade insurance to cover you when collecting and driving cars to avoid having to insure them individually.
-Third party road risk car dealer insurance is the legal minimum and will cover you against damage to third-party vehicles.
-Fully comprehensive will also give yourself and your vehicles protection from harm or damage.
+Third-party road risk car dealer insurance is the legal minimum and will cover you against damage to third-party vehicles.
+Fully comprehensive will also give yourself and the protection of your vehicle from harm or damage.

 Car dealership insurance will allow you to add vehicles to the Motor Insurance Database (MID), which is a central record of all insured motor vehicles in the UK.
 It’s essential to make timely updates using EasyMID.
 There can sometimes be a minimum MID threshold, so check with your insurance broker.

 Car dealership insurance also generally comes with a variety of add-ons, depending on the size, scope and whether you are running the business full-time or part-time, with or without employees.

 Here is a brief overview of additional insurance coverage you may need or your dealership:

 - Insurance cover for office/business equipment kept at home and money kept on site